Struggle for existence: Wallace

 Alfred Wallace and Darwin independently arrived at the theory of evolution by natural selection.
 Similar to Darwin, Wallace used Malthus's idea of the struggle for existence to reach this conclusion.
 In addition, Wallace was influenced by Charles Lyell's Principles of Geology.
 Lyell discusses a struggle between organisms that causes one species to become extinct; Wallace may have taken the phrase struggle for existence from this example.
 Additionally, Wallace claimed that it was the collection of chapters 3–12 of the first volume of An Essay on the Principle of Population that helped him develop his theory.
 "In these chapters are comprised very detailed accounts from all available sources of the various causes which keep down the population of savage and barbarous nations."
 Then, in 1853, Wallace first used the phrase "struggle for existence" when discussing the issue of slavery.
 By 1855, Wallace had made connections between the struggle for existence and overall population.
 Wallace saw in Malthus's writing how there are different ways in which a population can be kept in check:

 "From "the law of multiplication in geometrical progression" (the fact that all species have the power to increase their number up to as much as a thousandfold per year) and "the law of limited population" (the fact that the number of living individuals of each species typically remains almost stationary), one deduces that there is a struggle for existence."

 Wallace combined the idea of the struggle for existence with variation to argue for the idea of "survival of the fittest."

+Modern Synthesis

+When the modern synthesis of Darwinism and Mendelian genetics was formulated in the 1930s and 1940s, Darwinians began to discount the struggle for existence as a cause of natural selection.
+Advocates of the modern synthesis recast Darwin's theory in a way that saw selection occurring whether or not resources were scarce.
+All that mattered was that there were differences of fitness within a population.
+Commenting on the previously central role of Malthusian population pressure, Ronald Fisher, a preeminent synthetic theorist, wrote in 1930 that there was ‘something like a relic of creationist philosophy in arguing from the observation, let us say, that a cod spawns a million eggs, that therefore its offspring are subject to Natural Selection.'